 UN Women expanding its strategic partnership with the private sector

-Within the framework of the United Nations Women’s Empowerment Principles, UN Women has had a long-standing, close cooperation with the Georgian private sector.
-This partnership is gradually expanding in support of gender equality through new initiatives, becoming even more strategic.
+Within the framework of the Women’s Empowerment Principles, UN Women has maintained long-standing and close cooperation with the Georgian private sector.
+This partnership is still gradually expanding to incorporate gender equality through new initiatives and it is becoming even more strategic.

-An example of this cooperation is the memorandum signed on 6 April between UN Women and one of the largest Georgian banks, TBC.
-The document was signed by Kaori Ishikawa, UN Women Country Representative in Georgia, and TBC Bank CEO Vakhtang Butskhrikidze.
+One core example of this cooperation is the memorandum signed on 6 April between UN Women and TBC, one of the largest Georgian banks.
+The document was signed by Kaori Ishikawa, UN Women Country Representative in Georgia, and the CEO of TBC Bank, Vakhtang Butskhrikidze.

 Under the memorandum, UN Women and TBC will implement joint initiatives in various areas.
-These will include the professional development and employment of women, support for women entrepreneurs, encouragement of women and girls in information and communications technology, raising public awareness about gender equality, and other related issues.
+These will include the professional development and employment of women, supporting women entrepreneurs, encouraging women and girls in information and communications technology, raising public awareness about gender equality and other related issues.

-TBC is a signatory company of the Women’s Empowerment Principles and pays special attention to gender mainstreaming and advocacy.
-According to 2021 data, women make up 68 per cent of TBC’s employees overall and 35 per cent of its top managers.
-Currently, TBC, together with UN Women, is implementing an important project, “500 Women in Tech”.
-The initiative aims to increase the involvement of women and girls in technology.
+TBC is already a signatory to the Women’s Empowerment Principles and as a company they pay special attention to gender mainstreaming and advocacy.
+The data from 2021 shows that women make up 68 per cent of TBC’s overall employees and 35 per cent of its top managers.
+Currently, TBC, together with UN Women, is implementing the pivotal “500 Women in Tech” project.
+This initiative aims to increase the involvement of women and girls in technology.

 As Mr. Butskhrikidze noted, the commitment to women’s rights and gender equality is an integral part of TBC’s corporate culture: “The strategic partnership based on common values and vision between TBC and UN Women is a good example of how two organizations support women’s economic empowerment.
 I am sure we will implement many interesting and useful initiatives together.”